code4policy/conversions/example1/README.md

 # example1: bullet chart

-1. Look at the original CSV data.
-We will need to convert this data to JSON.
+1. Look at the original data format.

     ```
     cat input.csv
     ```

-2. Look at the target JSON format.
+2. Look at the output data format.

     ```
     cat dummy.json | jq
     ```

-3. Look at and then run `convert.py` to convert `input.csv` into `output.json`.
+3. Create a script, `convert.py` that will transform `input.csv` into `output.json`.

-    ```
-    ./convert.py
-    ```

 4. Run the interactive to see that the conversion worked properly.